KidoniSoftware/kidoni/content/Blogs/learning-git-pt2.md

 ---
-title: Learning Git Internals with Rust
+title: Learning Git Internals with Rust - Part 2
-description: Part 2 - Git Objects
+description: Git Objects
 date: 07-30-2024
 tags:
   - git
   - rust
   - programming
   - blog
-draft: true
+draft: false
 ---

 This post continues from where I left off in the first post that covered